Daniel Morgan (bushranger): Morgan's 'business'

 Two days later two hawkers named Knight and Shane were stuck up by Morgan near ‘Pulletop’ station (west of Kyeamba) and robbed of £60 worth of liquor and gold nuggets, as well as a horse, a saddle and bridle.
 The hawkers had been well-armed and had “openly stated that they were not the least frightened of Morgan”.
 However the bushranger had watched their campsite during the night and bailed them up in the morning as they unhobbled their horses.
-As he was leaving Morgan told them “he could have shot the two of them the night before and not to be so cocksure of their defense in future”.Early Australian Impressions, Albury Banner and Wodonga Express, 12 June 1925, page 22.
+As he was leaving Morgan told them “he could have shot the two of them the night before and not to be so cocksure of their defense in future”.

 On 9 March 1865 a shepherd, John Pender, “was quietly feeding his dogs” on ‘Wallandool’ station (west of Henty) when “he received a shot in the thigh from Morgan’s revolver”.
 Pender crawled to his hut, followed by the bushranger.
-Morgan told him “he had mistaken the shepherd for some one else”.Bushranging in the 60’s and 70’s: (No. 4): Morgan Revisits Wallandool, Gundagai Independent, 21 April 1932, page 1.
+Morgan told him “he had mistaken the shepherd for some one else”.
 Pender later gave evidence against Michael and James Corcoran who were charged “with aiding Morgan” in the murder of Senior-sergeant Smyth, as well as being involved in his own wounding.
-The Corcoran family had first come to the attention of the police when Morgan was spotted leaving their hut on Charles Edgehill’s station near Henty in July 1864.
+The Corcoran family had first come to the attention of the police when Morgan was spotted leaving their hut on Charles Edgehill's station near Henty in July 1864.

 On 23 March 1865 Morgan stuck up the mail between Wagga Wagga and Urana.
 He ransacked the bags and stole a number of letters.
 A week later, at two o’clock in the morning on March 30, Morgan stopped the mail coach from Albury on the road between Kyeamba and Tarcutta.
 He detained the coach for about two hours while he opened letters, but managed to find only a small amount of cash.